 Car Camping Tents

 We tried out a few different tents on this trip in addition to our 4 person Mountainsmith, including Kelty’s TrailLogic TN3 “Stargazer” Tent.
 My partner is seriously into stargazing and I wanted her to see how wonderful the stars in the White Mountains are on a clear night.

 While we enjoy sleeping in sleeping bags and sleeping pads, we’ve concluded that we want a car-camping tent that you can stand up in.
 Climbing out of a tent at night and contorting yourself to get out of a vestibule to pee is a drag, especially for my partner, who insists on using the campground ladies’ room at night.

 Weight and size aren’t an issue, so if you have any suggestions about good car camping tents that you can stand up in, please leave a comment.
 We haven’t really found anything we like yet online although the Kelty Granby 6 looks like a possible candidate.

 Interior Tent Lighting

-Another win on this trip, was a pop-up battery-powered lantern that my wife brought along to light the interior of our tent at night.
+Another win on this trip was a pop-up battery-powered lantern that my partner brought along to light the interior of our tent at night.
 Made by LL Bean, we hung the Stowaway Collapsible Lantern from the gear loft in our tent using a Nite-ize S-biner (which is a great car camping utility item).
-The Stowaway Lantern is covered with a fine mesh which diffuses the light to produce a glow rather than a harsh light and collapses down to a disc which can be used as a flashlight.
-There’s a high and a low setting, which we mainly used to read by at night, and requires 3 AAA batteries, which LL Bean claims will run for 36 hours at the high (72 lumens) lighting level.
+The Stowaway Lantern is covered with a fine mesh that diffuses the light to produce a glow rather than a harsh light and collapses down to a disc that can be used as a flashlight.
+There’s a high and a low setting, which we mainly used to read at night, and requires 3 AAA batteries, which LL Bean claims will run for 36 hours at the high (72 lumens) lighting level.